 Public applications use OAuth 2.0 for authorization, and the interaction process is shown in the figure below.

-Detail Steps Info
+Important Steps Detail Info

 Step 2: The Shoplazza backend establishes communication and authorization through the APP URL.